-- It normally takes between five to seven days to acclimate to working in a hot environment, but it can take as long as three weeks. - During this acclimation period, employee's awareness about their body's reaction to heat stress should be heightened.
+- It normally takes between five and seven days to acclimate to working in a hot environment, but it can take as long as three weeks. - During this acclimation period, employee's awareness about their body's reaction to heat stress should be heightened.

-- Your body does not respond with a "thirst sensation" until more than 2 percent of body weight is lost. - When performing strenuous activities, the body can lose up to 1 1⁄2 quarts of perspiration (sweat) per hour. - During heavy sweating, it is necessary to drink 10 to 12 ounces of water every 20 to 30 minutes. - Drinks containing 40 to 80 grams of sugar and 0.5 to 0.7 grams of sodium per liter can be beneficial. - Urine color darker than a "pale yellow" is an indication of dehydration. - CAP will issue a Heat-Alert to help identify those periods of heightened probabilities to heat stress.
+- Your body does not respond with a "thirst sensation" until more than 2 percent of body weight is lost. - When performing strenuous activities, the body can lose up to 1 1⁄2 quarts of perspiration (sweat) per hour. - During heavy sweating, it is necessary to drink 10 to 12 ounces of water every 20 to 30 minutes. - Drinks containing 0.5 to 0.7 grams of sodium per liter can be beneficial. - Urine color darker than a "pale yellow" is an indication of dehydration. - CAP will issue a Heat-Alert to help identify those periods of heightened probabilities to heat stress.